Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

     * Receipt model - Recognize data from sales receipts using a prebuilt model.
     * Business card model - Recognize data from business cards using a prebuilt model.
     * Invoice model - Recognize data from invoices using a prebuilt model.
-    * ID document model - Recognize data from ID documents using a prebuilt model.
+    * Identity document model - Recognize data from identity documents using a prebuilt model.

 [Source code][python-fr-src] | [Package (PyPI)][python-fr-pypi] | [API reference documentation][python-fr-ref-docs]| [Product documentation][python-fr-product-docs] | [Samples][python-fr-samples]